Fibered spherical 3-orbifolds: The quotient of by an abelian or generalized dihedral group

-Suppose first that $\alpha$ corresponds in $B$ either to a non-singular point or to a cone point in the base orbifold; this implies that $\alpha$ is a simple closed curve with a fibered tubular neighborhood.
-First we prove in detail the Lemma in this case that is exactly what we need in the paper, then we will explain how the proof can be completed.
+Suppose first that $B$ has only cone points, so that $\alpha$ is a simple closed curve with a fibered tubular neighborhood (we will only need to use this case of Lemma \ref{rel-orbifold-base} in what follows).
+Afterwards, we will explain how to complete the proof in the general case when $B$ has mirror reflectors, and possibly has corner reflectors.

 The quotient map can be restricted locally to an orbifold covering map $\pi:D^2\times S^1\rightarrow (D^2\times S^1)/G_0$ where $G_0$ is the stabilizer of $\alpha$.
 We consider in the boundary of $D^2\times S^1$ a longitude $\lambda$ and a meridian $\mu$; let $p$ and $q$ be the coprime integers such that a generic fiber of $D^2\times S^1$ is homologous to $p\mu+q\lambda$.
 The invariant of the fiber $\alpha$ is $\overline{p}n/qn$, where $n$ is the index of singularity of $\alpha$ and $\overline{p}p\equiv 1\,\mod q$.